If TCU Can Make Title Game, It's Possible for Anybody ... Even Hogs

 That is Pittman's responsibility.

 But TCU's 51-46 win over Michigan on Saturday in the College Football Playoff semifinal at the Fiesta Bowl shows it can be accomplished.
-I'll leave it to the geeks than do all that research to find out if they have the lowest recruiting rankings to ever reach the playoffs or not (it will be close).
+I'll leave it to the nerds who do all that research to find out if they have the lowest recruiting rankings to ever reach the playoffs (it will be close).

-The difference is Pittman probably won't be the coach 20 years for the Hogs.
+The difference is Pittman probably won't coach the Hogs for 20 years.

 Coaches also don't get that long to build something.